 Buying Time, Saving Costs, and “Patent Pending”

-One key benefit of a provisional patent application is that it acts as a placeholder temporarily holding an earlier filing date, up to one year, until the inventor is ready to file a non-provisional patent application.
-This earlier filing date can establish the non-provisional patent application’s priority date – the date used by the United States Patent and Trademark Office (USPTO) to determine if other similar written publications or filings can be considered prior art to be used against the inventor.
-Thus, the importance of filing quickly to secure the earliest possible priority date can be quite beneficial to beat competitors and secure rights in growing markets.
-The corresponding non-provisional application the inventor ultimately files will benefit from the provisional application filing date for patent protection.
+Richever type that you choose though, it is important and critical to understand that in order for the governing body to grant a patent to an individual or business choosing to protect their intellectual assets, filing a patent application is a necessary first step that must not be overlooked.
+One key benefit of making the decision to file a provisional patent application is that it acts as a placeholder temporarily holding an earlier filing dat.
+This hold can last for up to one year up to one year at most, which can provide an additional window of time to prepare financially or otherwise until the inventor is ready to file a non-provisional patent application.
+This earlier chosen filing date can establish the non-provisional patent application’s priority date.
+This is the date that will be used by the United States Patent and Trademark Office (USPTO) in order to determine if any other similar written publications or filings can be considered prior art to be used against the inventor that may prevent them from having access to an exclusive patent for the item or concept that they are trying to protect and label as their own unique idea.
+With that being said, it should be clearly understood that the importance of filing quickly is a critical decision that should be made in order to ultimately secure the earliest possible priority date.
+Having a date set further in advance can be quite beneficial to beat competitors and secure rights in growing markets where others may be vying for the same spot with the same or a similar/related idea or concept.
+The corresponding non-provisional application that the inventor ultimately files will then likely benefit from the provisional application filing date for patent protection.

 Unlike a non-provisional patent application – which is the only application that can lead to issuing a patent – a provisional patent application will not be examined by the United States Patent and Trademark Office (USPTO).
 Instead, the provisional application gives the inventor up to 12-months to file a corresponding non-provisional application, during which time they can designate their invention as “patent pending.”
 The inventor can utilize this time to assess the market to determine if there is justification to move forward, continue to research, develop and refine their invention, and attempt to market and seek investors for their invention.
 At any time during this 12-month window, the inventor may proceed with filing the non-provisional application,